Plasmodium Life Cycle: Diagram, Causes, Symptoms, Treatment

 Hosts in Plasmodium Life Cycle

-Plasmodium requires two hosts to complete its life cycle: human beings, which act as the intermediate host, and female anopheles mosquitoes, which act as the definitive host.
+Plasmodium requires two hosts to complete its life cycle.
+One is human, which acts as the intermediate host, and female anopheles mosquitoes, which act as the definitive host.

 Human Host: